brentley/ecsworkshop/content/advanced_scheduling/code_review.md

                 Status: ENABLED
                 TargetCapacity: 100
             ManagedTerminationProtection: ENABLED
 ```
 As explained above in ARM64 Task definition, we will be using ecs.instance-type attribute to place the task(s) on the desired InstanceType of the Container Instance.
 Below is an example for placing task(s) on GPU Architecture.
 Note: For deploying tasks which requires GPU support, we will be using `instance-type` attribute because GPU base family type is supported in specific instance types only.
 We can opt the desired instance type from the list of declared/supported instance types while creating the AWS CloudFormation stack.

+In the below task definition we define our container image that requires GPU to run.
+Like the ARM task, we use the `memberOf` placement constraint but the query is a little different.
+Here we are placing these tasks based off of instance-type, as our tasks can not run without GPU's available.
+We could also create a custom attribute and query off of that just in case we wanted to use multiple instance types.

 ```yaml
 # ECS Task Definition for GPU Instance type.
 PlacementConstraints properties are setting the desired cpu-architecture to gpu.